 How to Apply

 We are a non-selective Academy open to pupils of all religious faiths and those of no faith.
-Admissions at Oasis Academy Johanna are co-ordinated under the Common Application Form via Lambeth Borough Council.
-If you are a parent or carer and wish to apply for a place at Oasis Academy Johanna for the following September, you will need to complete the Common Application Form via the Lambeth Borough website.
+Admissions at Oasis Academy Johanna are co-ordinated under the Common Application Form via the London Borough of Lambeth.
+If you are a parent or carer and wish to apply for a place at Oasis Academy Johanna for the following September, you will need to complete the Common Application Form via the London Borough of Lambeth website.

 We have 30 Reception places each year